TEN-framework/TEN-Agent/README.md

 ### Next step

 #### 1. Modify config files
-In the root of the project, use the following command to create `.env` from the examples.
+In the root of the project, use `cp` command to create `.env` from the example.

 They will be used to store information for `docker compose` later.
 ```bash